jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 ---
 ## Manual Deployment

-In the Web IDE, you can use the **Deploy** button to manually deploy whatever you are working in the Web IDE to BlueMix.
+In the Web IDE, you can use the **Deploy** button to manually deploy whatever you are working in the Web IDE to Bluemix.
 It is important to remember that the **Deploy** button in the Web IDE deploys the current state of your code in your Web IDE, while Auto-Deploy deploys from what is checked into the repository.

 ![About to click the Deploy button in the Web IDE][37]